jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 it with square brackets.

-The default regular expression for the tilde-whitespace captures arbitraily many spaces and tabs and at most one linefeed, but not an empty line (``[ \\t]*(?:\\n[ \\t]*)?(?!\\n)``), as this is the most convenient way to define whitespace for text-data.
+The default regular expression for the tilde-whitespace captures arbitrarily many spaces and tabs and at most one linefeed, but not an empty line (``[ \\t]*(?:\\n[ \\t]*)?(?!\\n)``), as this is the most convenient way to define whitespace for text-data.
-However, the tilde whitespace can also be definied with any other regular expression with the ``@whitespace``-directive.
+However, the tilde whitespace can also be defined with any other regular expression with the ``@whitespace``-directive.

 Let's go back to our JSON-grammar and define the optional